LairdCP/lwm2m_python_client/README.md

 * Standard (14): Can be set but is ignored; the WLAN interface supports 802.11ac
 * Authentication mode (15): Only None (0) and PSK (1) are supported (since the LwM2M specification does not provide the ability to configure EAP credentials)
 * WPA Key Phrase (18): The PSK used when authentication is set to PSK

+### Bearer Selection (Object 13)
+The IG60 LwM2M client exposes the Bearer Selection object to control the priority list of network interfaces that are used by the client to connect to the server (where the lowest instance ID has the highest priority).
+This object only implements resource 0, "Preferred Communications Bearer".
+By default this resource contains a single instance of "0: Auto", which indicates the client should connect on one of the 3 available interfaces (Ethernet, WLAN, or LTE).

+If this resource is written with one or more instances, the priority of the instances will be observed and the client will attempt to re-register with the server on the interface with the highest priority, then the next (if the connection cannot be established), etc.  Only the following resource values will be observed (any others will be ignored):

+* 0: Auto (default)
+* 4: 3GPP LTE
+* 7: WLAN
+* 8: Ethernet